minecraft-linux/minecraft-linux.github.io/getting_started.rst

 AppImage
 --------
-A prebuilt **AppImage binary** is `currently available here <https://github.com/ChristopherHX/linux-packaging-scripts/releases/download/v0.2.1-661/Minecraft_Bedrock_Launcher-x86_64-0.0.661.AppImage>`__.
+Prebuilt **AppImage binary's** `for linux x86_64, x86, armv7 hardfloat and armv8 are currently available here <https://github.com/ChristopherHX/linux-packaging-scripts/releases/latest>`__.
 After downloading simply open terminal, :code:`chmod +x Minecraft_Bedrock_Launcher-x86_64.0.0.661.AppImage` and run it.
 With some Filemanagers you should be able to run it with double click, similar to running a :code:`*.exe` file on Windows.
 Otherwise run it from a Terminal :code:`./Minecraft_Bedrock_Launcher-x86_64.0.0.661.AppImage`